tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 A constant is a value that has a name.
 Like a variable, a constant is set in your script.
 Unlike variables, constants cannot be changed.

-When you use a constant, LiveCode substitutes the value of the constant for its name.
+When you use a constant, xTalk substitutes the value of the constant for its name.
 The following example uses a constant named "slash":

 	put slash after field "Expressions" *-- displays "/"*